artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 In UIKit-world you would:

-* You would create a `UIViewController` which makes the API request on it's `viewDidLoad`
+* Create a `UIViewController` which makes the API request on it's `viewDidLoad`
 * While the request is sent you present a set of views for loading
 * When the API request has returned you remove the loading screen
 * You take the data from the request and create a view hierarchy then present that

 In React you would:

-* You would create a component which makes the API request on it's `onMount`
+* Create a component which makes the API request on it's `onMount`
 * While the request is sent you render another component for showing loading
 * The results come back and you change your "state" on the main component with the API request
 * The state change re-runs your render method, which passes the API "state" down to the component for your page